rjeffman/burn_iot/README.md

 ### Keymap configuration

-Keymap configuration only works for Fedora.
+If setting a keymap, use a localectl keymap (`localectl list-keymaps`).
+For example, `us-dvorak-alt-intl`.

+In the case of Raspberry Pi OS, the string before the first dash ('-'), `us` in the example, will be used as keyboard layout, and the rest of the keymap name (`dvorak-alt-intl`) as keyboard variant.

 By default the keymap used is "us".

 ### Access configuration